 Leadership in nursing isn't confined to formal management roles.
 It can be exhibited through mentorship, advocacy, involvement in quality improvement projects, or taking initiative in challenging situations.

 • Actionable Strategy: Seek leadership roles in workplace committees or volunteer for projects that align with your expertise.
-Leadership activities enhance your resume and contribute positively to your personal brand.
+Reading widely on leadership can sharpen your skills---consider a leadership development book for nurses.

 Ethics and integrity are paramount in nursing.
 Adhering to high ethical standards in all professional dealings reinforces your reputation as a trustworthy and reliable nurse.
 This aspect of your personal brand can significantly influence your professional relationships and opportunities.

 • Actionable Strategy: Always advocate for patient rights, maintain confidentiality, and be transparent in your communications.
-Let your ethical stance be known through your actions and decisions.
+A handy medical ethics handbook can serve as a quick reference guide.

 Conclusion